Grand National

-Below you will find all the latest Grand National Runners and odds for the race, as well as nearer the time our best Grand National Tips from our resident tipster Raceolly and a host of racing tipsters from the horse racing media.
+Below you will find all the latest Grand National Runners, as well as our best Grand National Tips from our resident tipster RaceOlly and a host of racing tipsters from the horse racing media along with the thoughts of twitter star @RoadCheltenham..

 About The Grand National

 Arguably the most famous National Hunt horse race on the planet, the prestigious Grand National concludes three thrilling days at Aintree Racecourse in Merseyside.
 The unique National course totals a mammoth trip of four miles, two furlongs, and 110 yards.
-First run all the way back in 1839, it’s the ultimate test of a racehorse, with a maximum field of 40 runners vying for first place.
+First run all the way back in 1839, it’s the ultimate test of a racehorse, with a maximum field of 34 runners vying for first place.
+The new field size of 34 is six down from the 40 allowed in 2023 and in years gone by.

-Since 2017, the prize purse has totalled a juicy £1 million — the winner of the 2023 instalment will take home £561,300 of that number, with the rest split between the remaining top 10 finishers.
-The race has also undergone other changes to increase safety for horses and jockeys alike, including the introduction of a ‘no-go zone’ to prevent runners getting caught in the starting tape, and improvements to the spruce-covered fences.
+Since 2017, the prize purse has totalled a juicy £1 million — the winner of the 2024 instalment will take home £561,300 of that number, with the rest split between the remaining top 10 finishers.
+The race has also undergone other changes to increase safety for horses and jockeys alike, including the introduction of a ‘no-go zone’ to prevent runners getting caught in the starting tape, and improvements to the spruce-covered fences along with a reduction in runners.

 Recent Winners of the Grand National